Happy Hammond: Biography and broadcasting career

+The nickname "Happy" developed from his time in the Australian Army during World War II.
+He enlisted in the Citizen Military Force on 15 December 1941.
+When his fellow soldiers complained of carrying their gear he put up a sign, "The Happy Club", on a nearby tree.
+He transferred to the Australian Army Entertainment Unit of Second Australian Imperial Force on 30 November 1942 as a senior sergeant and served overseas, on New Britain and Bougainville Island, from 11 June 1945.
+As the "Boomerangs", his ensemble entertained Australian troops in those combat areas.
+Hammond performed in a comedy duo with the compere as his straight man, Keith Glover, who later went on to join the Australian Broadcasting Corporation (ABC).
+After he was discharged in June 1946, the pair undertook their act on the Tivoli circuit, with "modest success".
+On 8 July 1944 Hammond had married bookkeeper Rita Joyce Hedger (died 1979).

-Hammond's broadcasting career began in his home town of Geelong when he became the breakfast announcer at 3GL.
+Hammond's broadcasting career began in his then-home town of Geelong when he became the breakfast radio announcer at 3GL.
 While there, he made his first TV appearance in 1948, as part of an exhibition using closed-circuit TV equipment for trial purposes.
 He then moved to Adelaide's 5KA, before returning to Victoria to work first at 3AW and then 3UZ, both in Melbourne.
-At 3UZ, he hosted The Happy Show, a children's program, as well as partnering Graham Kennedy, following the death of Nicky Whitta in September 1956.
-Hammond joined television station GTV-9, and shortly after, he invited the young Kennedy to appear on a telethon, where he was noticed by Norman Spencer, leading eventually to Kennedy joining the channel as well.
+At 3UZ, he hosted The Happy Show, a children's program, as well as partnering the young Graham Kennedy, following the death of Nicky Whitta in September 1956.
+Hammond joined television station GTV-9.
+Shortly after, he invited Kennedy to appear on a telethon, where the latter was noticed by producer, Norman Spencer, leading to Kennedy joining the channel as well.

 On TV, the Tarax Happy Show (later the Tarax Show) started on Melbourne's GTV-9 in January 1957, debuting from the Myer Emporium's Lonsdale Street store window.
 During Hammond's time at GTV-9, the program was only seen in Victoria, where it competed with Young Seven on HSV-7.

 Hammond switched to HSV-7 in 1960, where The Happy Show, no longer sponsored by Tarax, featured Princess Panda (Panda Lisner), Lovely Anne (Anne Watt), Parer the Magician (Tommy Parer), Funny Face (Vic Gordon), Big John (John D'Arcy), Robbie Rob (Bob Horsfall), Cousin Roy (Roy Lyons) and Sylvester the Talking Sock (Ian Wiliams).
 The program was also relayed to ATN-7 in Sydney.
 During Watt's absence for her honeymoon in early 1965, her place was taken by a young Olivia Newton-John.

-Hammond was a keen supporter of the Geelong Football Club in the Victorian Football League.
-On Grand Final day in 1963, he was accorded the honour of running through the banner with the Geelong players before the game, which Geelong won.
+Hammond was famous for his bright personality and wearing a tartan suit and hat, sometimes referred to as his "test pattern" outfit, with colours that clashed in real life but worked well on black-and-white television.
+His catchphrase was "Is everybody happy?" and the theme song for his show was "Happy Days Are Here Again".